-Assuming one sentence contains around 10 to 15 words.
-We can estimate that your description of the bar chart will be made out of 10 to 12 sentences, we can now assign each sentence for a specific task:
+Assuming one sentence contains around 10 to 15 words, we can estimate that your description of the bar chart will consist of about 10 to 12 sentences.
+Now we can assign each sentence with a specific task:

 Note that this method is quite flexible and these sentences don't necessarily need to go in this particular order.
 You must write them in a way that makes your bar chart description flow naturally.
 Think about which sentences go together in each body paragraph as well as the introduction paragraph and conclusion.

-You may also have to repeat a few sentences with different data if you find your graphic contains more information or find a way to mention different groups in one sentence.
+You may also have to repeat a few sentences using different data if you find your graphic contains more information or find a way to mention different groups in one sentence.

 Let's begin with the analysis of this bar chart, and pick out the information that is relevant to our structure.

-See the sample answer of a bar chart below:
+See the model answer of a bar chart below:

 Sample Answer Bar Graph Essay: